eezyinc/galley/README.markdown

 [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install)
 installed.

+You may want to link or copy `bin/gal` into your `PATH` for convenience.

 ## Usage

+`gal s default` and `gal d default` should work without further configuration if you have a valid `GALLEY_KEY` in your environment, but you probably at least want to use a droplet with more CPUs.

+### start

-`bin/start <config>` will start a Digital Ocean droplet, install required packages, clone seastar + dpdk and begin the build in a tmux session.
+`gal s <config>` will start a Digital Ocean droplet, install required packages, clone seastar + dpdk and begin the build in a tmux session.
 You will find logs in `/build/apt.log` `/build/build.log` and `/build/git.log`.
-An ssh command to connect to the server will be provided when `bin/start` completes.
+An ssh command to connect to the server will be provided when `gal start` completes.
 Use `tmux attach` to connect to the build session or `tail -f /build/build.log` if you prefer.

+### destroy

-`bin/destroy <config>` will destroy the Digital Ocean droplet started by `bin/start`.
-Note if you run `bin/start` on a config more than once before running `bin/destroy` it will create multiple droplets and you will have to destroy them manually--the droplet IDs will be provided in `bin/destroy`'s error message.
+`gal d <config>` will destroy the Digital Ocean droplet started by `gal start`.
+Note if you run `gal start` on a config more than once before running `gal destroy` it will create multiple droplets and you will have to destroy them manually--the droplet IDs will be provided in `gal destroy`'s error message.

-`bin/start default` and `bin/destroy default` should work without further configuration if you have a valid `GALLEY_KEY` in your environment, but you probably at least want to use a droplet with more CPUs.